TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

    An array with parent UIDs of the root line.

 :aspect:`Example`
-   Check whether page with uid 2 is the parent of a page inside the root line:

    .. code-block:: typoscript
       :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript

+      # Check if page with uid 2 is the parent of a page inside the root line
       [2 in tree.rootLineParentIds]